 - normally have a minimum of six months' post-registration experience, preferably in the community

 - demonstrate the potential to benefit from masters-level study.

 Months of entry

-This course provides the opportunity to gain both a professional qualification and an academic award at masters level.
-Students are supported by a practice teacher (and mentors where appropriate) in practice placements within their employing trust.
+The course provides registered nurses with the opportunity to gain both a professional qualification and an academic award at degree level.

 Qualification and course duration